Please Follow us on Gab, Minds, Telegram, Rumble, Truth Social, Gettr, Twitter

 Originally Published: September 12, 2024 at 3:00 p.m.

-Given the insanity today around sensoring 'misinformation', we are sharing the questions and Buongiorno's answers, along with our own 'fact checking'.
+Given the insanity today around sensoring 'misinformation', we are sharing the questions and Buongiorno's answers, allowing the people to make up their own mind.
+Here they are.

 Why are you running for this office, and what makes you the best candidate?